youngdelfi/presente/README.md

 - Presente wants to be the #1 choice for people who feel easily overwhelmed with emotions or thoughts, stress or anxiety, and that need a "break" from daily life.
 - Presente can also be used as a healthy habit of reconnecting with yourself throughout the day, to enjoy the present in a self-care and self-awareness ritual.

-This is my first project using Flutter and Github.
+#### This is my first project using Flutter and Github.
 I'm sharing how I built it ain my blog: https://youngdel.fi

-Please log all bugs and feature requests as issues.
+Please send me any bugs and feature requests to delfi@presente.app.

 ### Now
 - Launched first ever version (1.0) to Play Store and App Store